-Basic: The basic project purpose is to develop an Artificial Reef for marine habitat enhancement and increase recreational water activities in the area.
+Basic: The Basic project purpose is to develop an Artificial Reef for marine habitat enhancement and increase deepwater fishing opportunities.

-Overall: The overall project purpose is to develop an Artificial Reef to enhance the marine environment and to provide long term, stable, quality marine habitat for a variety of marine organisms within waters of the Gulf of America, offshore of Monroe County, Florida.
+Overall: The overall project purpose is to develop an artificial reef to enhance the marine environment and create new habitat for marine organisms, including fish, within offshore waters of the Atlantic Ocean, Monroe County, Florida.

-PROPOSED WORK: The applicant seeks a 10-year Corps authorization to develop an offshore artificial reef site, to be known as the Monroe County BOCC Gulfside Six Mile Reef.
-The proposed artificial reef footprint is 0.25 nautical miles by 0.25 nautical miles, encompassing a total area of 53 acres of submerged sand sea bottom, of which less than 1 acre of the artificial reef material would be deployed during the lifetime of a 10-year permit.
-The proposed navigational vertical clearance is -22' MLLW from the top of any deployed structure.
-The applicant proposes to develop this artificial reef only with material that is consistent with the approved Gulf and Atlantic States Marine Fisheries Commission publication "Guidelines for Marine Artificial Reef Material, 3rd edition," as well as NOAA's 'National Artificial Reef Plan' and FWC's 'State of Florida Artificial Reef Strategic Plan.'
-Examples of proposed materials include secondary-use concrete (culverts, power poles, bridge material, junction boxes, etc.), prefabricated or printed concrete artificial reef modules, and limestone boulders.
-Modules will be constructed with the approved minimum turtle regress standard (see enclosed image, work plans, and supplemental information).
+PROPOSED WORK: The applicant seeks a 10-year Corps authorization to develop an offshore artificial reef site, to be known as the Monroe County BOCC DBR-UK-Islamorada 1 Artificial Reef.
+The proposed artificial reef footprint is 0.25 nautical miles by 0.25 nautical miles, encompassing a total area of 53 acres of submerged sand seabottom, of which less than 1 acre of the reef material would be deployed during the lifetime of a 10-year permit.
+The proposed navigational vertical clearance is -200' MLLW from the top of any deployed structure.
+Proposed materials to be deploy at the proposed site may include calcium-carbonate based, such as limestone boulders, prefabricated artificial reef modules, or large concrete-based materials such as printed structures or clean.
 The proposed project is in waters of the United States.

-Example of proposed types of materials and structures that may be deployed:
+Example of types of proposed materials and structures that may be deployed.